SHTOOLS/SHTOOLS/src/fdoc/planetsconstants.md

 # Description

 `PlanetsConstants` defines several constants that are useful when working with gravity and topography data of the Earth, Mars, Venus, and Moon.
 All units are SI.
-Confer with the source file or the Python documentation for exact values and references.
+Confer with the Python documentation or fortran source file for exact values and references.

 # Constants